ncsu-geoforall-lab/open-science-course/index.rst

 14. November 15  `Writing and reproducing an open science paper <topics/.html>`_
 === ========= ===

+Assignments are always due the next week at the end of the day of the on-campus class which is Wednesday.

 November 29 is time to wrap up the class, to work on reproducible paper, or to complete what we missed in the previous weeks.

 Relevant conferences during the semester:
-FOSS4G Boston (August 14-19, open source geospatial software), State of the Map US Boulder (October 19-22, OpenStreetMap), AllThingsOpen Raleigh (October 23-24), and
+FOSS4G Boston (August 14-19, open source geospatial software), JupyterCon NY, (August 22-25),
+State of the Map US Boulder (October 19-22, OpenStreetMap), AllThingsOpen Raleigh (October 23-24), and
 AGU New Orleans (December 11-15, several sessions related to open).